 Trailforks can also be used to help manage & promote local Trail Supporter programs.
 Recording who sponsored a trail and when, who the trail builders are and who the land manager is.

-Any data Trailforks generates can be shared with trail associations through RSS feeds, widgets and the Trailforks API.read more about Trailforks & riding associations
+Any data Trailforks generates can be shared with trail associations through RSS feeds, widgets, export tools and the Trailforks API.read more about Trailforks & riding associations